What is two-factor authentication?

 Want to find out more about how each of these second-factor authentication methods works?
 Our expert Mathijs Brand has written an entire blog about it.

-Onegini Connect is equipped with a strong authentication feature that can be fully customized to your business needs.
+Onegini Identity Cloud is equipped with a strong authentication feature that can be fully customized to your business needs.
 You can build in as many factors and layers as you need, and our experienced team will help you create the right authentication process for your purposes and your target audience.
 By combining and integrating various factors, we make sure that customers are often not even aware they have gone through multi-factor authentication.
 That way you can offer your customers banking-grade security and a frictionless user experience.

 Want to strengthen your security and improve your customer experience in one fell swoop?
 We are happy to talk to you about your options.
 Get in touch with us today for a no-strings consultation!